hayden1126/wordle-solver/README.md

 # Wordle Solver
-Wordle Solver is a terminal based program that assists solving the Wordle game on https://www.nytimes.com/games/wordle/index.html .
+Wordle Solver is a CLI-based program that assists solving the Wordle game on https://www.nytimes.com/games/wordle/index.html .
 - The program works by filtering words using your input.
 - The program is coded in Julia and tested for Julia v1.8.4 (should work for most other versions too)